opencog/docker/README.md

 * `opencog/moses`: It has moses and R installed.
 R is installed for those who want to use the R binding for moses.
 The binding is not yet included but can be found [here](https://github.com/mjsduncan/Rmoses).

-* `opencog/relex`: It is a self-contianed image for running relex and link-grammar servers.

 ## Usage
 * To run the demos and other containers, docker must be installed.